 How to Become a Remote Online Notary in New Mexico

-Starting on January 1, 2022, New Mexico Notaries can apply to perform remote online notarizations (RONs).
-Follow the steps below to learn how you can become an NM remote online Notary:
+Notaries who are currently commissioned in New Mexico are eligible to perform remote notarizations.
+Follow the steps below to learn how you can become an NM Remote Online Notary:

-3. Take a training course and pass an exam.
+3. Take the required training course and pass an exam.

 Become a Remote Online Notary